uvjim/linksys_velop/README.md

 #### Buttons

 * Mesh: Check for Updates
-* Mesh: Start Channel Scanning &ast; _(interval: 40s)_
+* Mesh: Start Channel Scanning _(interval: 40s)_
-* Mesh: Start Speedtest &ast; _(interval: 1s)_
+* Mesh: Start Speedtest _(interval: 1s)_
 * Node: Reboot

-> &ast; These buttons start a long running task.
-When they are pressed or the corresponding `binary_sensor` realises that the task is running a secondary timer is started, using the interval in brackets above.
+> **N.B.** Buttons with an in terval in brackets start a long running task.
+  When they are pressed or the corresponding `binary_sensor` realises that the task is running a secondary timer is started, using the specified interval.
+>
+> **N.B.** There is deliberately no button provided to restart the Primary node.
+  Restarting the Primary node will cause all nodes in the Mesh to reboot and I consider this to be quite a destructive action.
+There is no confirmation in the HASS UI when a button is pressed so there is no time to warn anyone.
+If you'd like to reboot the Primary you node you must use the [service](#services) with the `is_primary` flag provided.

 #### Device Trackers